cmayron/Legal-Calculus/README.md

 Prohibited: commercial use, proprietary forks, removal of attribution, repackaging or enclosure, use in commercial products or services.
 Full license text: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

-Governance Architecture Non-Appropriation Clause
+Governance Architecture Non‑Appropriation Clause
-The governance architecture of the Legal Calculus Educational System (LCES) — including but not limited to At-the-Gate governance, the Architect–Builder–Inspector workflow, Role Separation, STOP boundaries, Non-Fusion Physics, governed execution loops, and all constitutional mechanisms — is an original, protected structure of authorship.
+The governance architecture of the Legal Calculus Educational System (LCES) — including but not limited to At‑the‑Gate governance, the Architect–Builder–Inspector workflow, Role Separation, STOP boundaries, Non‑Fusion Physics, governed execution loops, and all constitutional mechanisms — is an original, protected structure of authorship.
 No person, entity, vendor, platform, or automated system may reproduce, adapt, reimplement, or create derivative governance systems that appropriate, replicate, or materially imitate these mechanisms in any domain, industry, or application without written authorization from the creator.
-This protection applies to all present and future domains, including legal, medical, administrative, financial, educational, technical, operational, and AI-governance contexts.
-The use of LCES governance architecture in any system, workflow, product, service, or automated process outside the scope of the CC BY-NC-SA 4.0 license is prohibited.
-Commercial use, enterprise integration, or domain-specific adaptation of the governance architecture requires a separate commercial license.
-This clause protects the LCES idea, its constitutional identity, and its cross-domain applicability from misappropriation, dilution, or unauthorized derivative creation.
+This protection applies to all present and future domains, including legal, medical, administrative, financial, educational, technical, operational, and AI‑governance contexts.
+The use of LCES governance architecture in any system, workflow, product, service, or automated process outside the scope of the CC BY‑NC‑SA 4.0 license is prohibited.
+Commercial use, enterprise integration, or domain‑specific adaptation of the governance architecture requires a separate commercial license.
+This clause protects the LCES idea, its constitutional identity, and its cross‑domain applicability from misappropriation, dilution, or unauthorized derivative creation.
+See governance_architecture.

 Commercial Rights Reservation
 The creator expressly reserves all commercial rights to LCES, including rights to develop commercial editions, certifications, training programs, enterprise implementations, SaaS offerings, and professional governance products.
 No commercial rights are granted under this release.
 Commercial licensing may be available upon request.